 - Prolonged seizures or numerous seizures without complete recovery between them (status epilepticus)

-- Side effects of few medications
+- Side effects of a few medications

 - Proper diet and sleep